-The investigator will conduct a thorough fact-finding investigation (which will conclude with a final report to be reviewed by the Title IX Coordinator to make a determination whether any alleged violation of this policy occurred).
+The investigator will conduct a thorough fact-finding investigation.
 The investigation will include meetings with the complainant and the respondent separately, as well as any witnesses to the events that are the basis of the complaint.
 The investigator may also collect and examine any physical evidence or documents, emails, text messages, etc. that may be relevant to the events in question.
 At any time during the investigation, the complainant and respondent may provide written statements or other supporting materials that may be helpful to the investigator.